domenico-simone/website_traffic_analysis/README.md

 This job script will compute daily stats, using the 24 batch files available in the folder `data/sample_data`.

 TODO: check if all expected files are there.

+## Message processing: architecture design & features

+Features to be implemented:

+**Export stats to a db** (_e.g._ MySQL or Redis)

+**Write logs to a db**:
+  - schema errors
+  - missing files (for daily statistics)

+In the code included in this repository, these logs are written to a log file.
+This log file could be used as source for writing logs to an external db, although the logs could also be written during the execution of the scripts.

+### Real-time streaming processing

+Although code for real-time streaming processing is not provided here, it is worth mentioning that this is a quite common scenario for the streaming of website traffic data, therefore